-- The three WEES programs (WSP, IE, REN) will assist in promoting training and outreach workshops, but those proposing and convening them will be responsible for all logistics.
+- The three WEES programs (WSP, IE, REN) will assist in promoting workshops if requested, but those proposing and convening them will be responsible for all logistics.

 - Awardees must acknowledge WEES funding at the workshop and in any related materials.

-- Training and outcome – Workshop will provide clear benefits to participants in a way that will help them address water/environment/energy solutions; workshop outcomes will benefit an even larger community or lead to a large, well-organized, well-orchestrated research proposal.
+- Outcomes – workshop will provide clear benefits to participants in a way that will help them address water/environment/energy solutions; workshop outcomes will benefit an even larger community or lead to a large, well-organized, well-orchestrated research proposal.

-- Return on investment – Intended outcomes and follow-up will benefit the UA, workshop topic area, and/or the state of Arizona, or shows strong promise for future research funding.
+- Return on investment – intended outcomes and follow-up show clear benefit the UA, workshop topic area, and/or the state of Arizona, and shows strong promise for future research funding.

 Note: for increased security, you will need to create an account/log in to this site to be able to upload your application files.
 This will only require a(ny) username and a password and will be instantly activated.

-- description of the workshop, target audience, expected outcomes, products, and follow-up
+- Description of the workshop, target audience, expected outcomes, products, and follow-up schedule.

 - Budget: specify the funding you are requesting, as well as any additional funding available from other sources.